renetec-io/cm4-panel-jdi-lt070me05000/README.md

 Raspberry Pi only supports its official 7-inch MIPI DSI display with FKMS(Fake/Firmware KMS) out of the box.
 To make the display work, we need to use full KMS and Linux kernel driver for the panel.

+The PCB design is contained in the KiCAD directory.

 Setup
 ======